1. Home

 • Charge your electric vehicle during off-peak hours.
 (Some electric vehicle chargers allow you to program your time-of-use hours so they charge when rates are lowest.)

-Peak and off-peak hours will vary based on your location, the season, your electricity company, and other factors.
+Peak and off-peak hours will vary based on your location, the season, and your electric company.
 However, peak hours are usually when electricity demand is highest, and off-peak hours are when demand is the lowest.

 When looking at investing in solar panels, it’s important to consider your long-term savings.
 You may start seeing some savings immediately, but your savings will often increase as the years go by.

-If you choose to invest in a solar power system, you can also take additional steps to ensure you are taking full advantage of your potential savings.
-This includes being as energy efficient as possible by doing things like upgrading to Energy Star Appliances when yours need to be replaced, or adjusting your HVAC and water heater settings.
+If you choose to invest in a solar power system, you can also take additional steps to take full advantage of your potential savings.
+This includes being as energy efficient as possible by doing things like upgrading to Energy Star appliances when yours need to be replaced or adjusting your HVAC and water heater settings.

-You can also maximize the efficiency of your panels by using your electricity during hours with more sunlight.
+You can also maximize the value you get from your panels by shifting your electricity use to daylight hours when your solar panels are making electricity.

 Two other ways you can save money are net metering and time-of-use plans.
-Net metering allows you to give excess energy your panels produce back to the utility company for a credit on your electricity bill.
-Time-of-use plans give you the chance to get lower rates for aligning your energy usage around peak and off-peak hours.
+Net metering allows you to send any excess energy your panels produce to the utility company for a credit on your electricity bill.
+Time-of-use plans give you the chance to get lower rates for shifting your energy usage to off-peak hours with cheaper rates.

 If you're ready to install solar panels to save on your electric bills with renewable energy, talk to Palmetto today.
 You can get started with our Free Solar Design and Savings Estimate Tool to see how much you could save by going solar.